 Use group activities, practical approaches and self-reflection to facilitate discussion

 Some activities ask learners to keep a journal of their experiences, decisions, challenges, fears and strengths in relation to what is being learned.
-You will be able to monitor learners' responses through their writing with ease.
+This will assist you in monitoring learners' responses.